IsadoraFerrao/STRAUSS_ICUAS-24/README.md

-# STRAUSS_ICUAS-24

-Under construction...
+# Under construction..

-Waiting for a response from ICUAS to publish results, pre-processing and dataset
+## Waiting for a response from ICUAS to publish results, pre-processing and dataset